 Allia is governed by a board of trustees.
 The trustees support our senior management team, guiding their decision-making on strategic issues – each one has significant business and leadership experience to help strengthen the organisation’s direction.

-Ram Gidoomal CBE FIC FRSA is Chairman of Stewardship Services (UKET) Ltd, as well as Fair Trade pioneers Traidcraft plc and Traidcraft Exchange and Cotton Connect Ltd.
+Ram Gidoomal CBE FIC FRSA is Chair of Stewardship Services (UKET) Ltd, as well as Fair Trade pioneers Traidcraft plc and Traidcraft Exchange and Cotton Connect Ltd.

 Ram is Board Member of the Parliamentary and Health Services Ombudsman and Chair of South Asian Development Partnership.
 He is a Non-Executive Director of Amsphere Ltd and Board Member of the New York City Leadership Centre.
 He is a Freeman of the City of London and was a Liveryman of the Worshipful Company of Information Technologists.